kulbirsaini/videocache/Readme.txt

            Default: /var/spool/videocache/.

+    base_dir_selection
+           The  option  base_dir_selection  can  be used to specify the algorithm which videocache will use to store cached videos in cache directories in case you are using more than one cache directory.
+Please select one of the values as described below.
+Default: 2.

+           ·  1 : Sequential.
+Videocache will fill the first cache dir, then second and so on.

+           ·  2 : Round Robin (default).
+Videocache will round robin among cache directories to save videos.

+           ·  3 : Disk Space (Highest first).
+Videocache will save a video to a cache directory with max free space at that time.

     disk_avail_threshold
            This option sets the minimum available free space in Mega Bytes that is left in a partition containing  a  cache  directory  before  Videocache treats that partition as FULL.
 Default: 15000.

            EXAMPLE:  If  disk_avail_threshold  =  200,  Videocache will stop caching videos in a cache directory if the free space available in that cache directory is less than 200 Mega Bytes.

     enable_videocache
            This option controls the global behavior of Videocache plugin.
 If it is 0, Videocache will stop caching  or  serving  anything.
 This  option’s value can be either 0 or 1.
 Default: 1.

     offline_mode
            When Offline Mode is enabled, Videocache will serve the videos already in cache and will skip caching the new videos.
 When set to 0, Videocache will cache new video and when set to 1, Videocache will serve the already cached videos and will  not  cache  the  new  videos  is  encounters.
            Default: 0.